ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex5_SharePoint_Permission_Alert.md

 You have now successfully tested the SharePoint alert to monitor site collection admin permissions on SharePoint sites.

-# Proceed to Exercise 6
+# Proceed to Lab 3 - Exercise 6